projectara/greybus-spec/source/special.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus control probe operation is sent by the SVC to all interfaces at power-on to determine which module contains the AP.
+The Greybus control probe operation is sent by the SVC to all interfaces at power-on to determine which Module contains the AP.
 Once the AP Module has been found, the SVC begins a process that transfers full control of the |unipro| network to the AP Module.